 A crime scene is a puzzle that holds the clues to solving a case—but it takes expert training to be able to crack those clues.
-Seniors from Evanston Township High School (ETHS) recently got a firsthand lesson in how to do just that when they visited Loyola’s Forensic Science undergraduate labs to learn about crime scene investigation (CSI).
+Seniors from Evanston Township High School (ETHS) got a firsthand lesson in how to do just that when they visited Loyola’s Forensic Science undergraduate labs to learn about crime scene investigation (CSI).

 What did forensics investigators find?